 - Racialized prejudice/discrimination valued, sustained, and protected by institutional power, and;

-- A system of policies, practices, and procedures which discriminate against and harm People of Color (PoC) while benefiting or protecting people racialized as white.
+- A system of policies, practices, and procedures which discriminate against and harm People of Color (POC) while benefiting or protecting people racialized as white.

-- Interpersonal racism;
+- Interpersonal racism.

 In response to the latest murder of an unarmed black man, a white person says this.
 ‘He looked like he could have been my neighbor.
-I see Mr. Smith every day, and I never even think of him being black.
+I see Mr. Smith daily, and I never even think of him being black.
 I just see him as a person.
 I just see him as my neighbor.
 This is unimaginable.’

 Antiracism teaches that white people are racist when they deliberately ignore or avoid race and racism.
 When white people discount someone’s race or evade the “particular consequences of what it means to be racially positioned within this system of racism,” white people are guilty of ignoring the “consequences” of racial identity.
-The consequences of racial identity for whites – they’re “privileged and protected”; for “people of color,” the consequences are “fatal harm” resulting from racism.
+The consequences of racial identity for whites – they’re “privileged and protected”; for “people of color,” the effects are “fatal harm” resulting from racism.

 In a nod to the concept of “white fragility,” Rev. Ledder prepares participants for the prospect that when discussing racism, white people might cry.
 She says: “In conversations or actions around racism, there are moments where white people will begin to cry because of an increased awareness of the consequences of racism and our perpetration of it.”